PencilNavigator/Blockly/README.md

 ### Hi there 👋
-# This is a forked ZH-CN version of Blockly Games hosted on Github Pages.
+# This is a Github Pages compatible Blockly Games.